cpplibv/libv/LIBV-TODO.md

 		void foo(exp + ression) -> void foo(MAGIC(exp + ression)) -> void foo(std::with_call_name{“exp + ression”, exp + ression});
 		Conversion would only fire after the overload resolution already took place.
 Or it would count as an implicit user defined conversion
 		Questions: Is whitespace included?
 Newlines?
 Expressions?
 Whitespace in expressions?
 Constexpr?
-Just do what macros do? cpp.proposal: P3 vec_t<N, T>, matrix_t<N, M, T>
+Just do what macros do? cpp.proposal: P3 unrestricted template template parameters (and template concept parameters) template <template<typename...> container> struct S{}; // Current syntax template <template              container> struct S{}; // Proposed syntax It was always possible to use a wrapper type and traffic such unrestricted template params as member template typedef cpp.proposal: P3 vec_t<N, T>, matrix_t<N, M, T>
 cpp.proposal: P4 allow trailing comma for function arguments and lambda captures and init lists, its already there for arrays and enums cpp.stacktrace: Seams like a solid alternative for boost.stacktrace https://github.com/bombela/backward-cpp